Lukas0276/BMPEdit/README.md

 s = black and white mode

 If you wonder how the programm works or if you want to add new features to the programm, feel free to take a look in the code (bmpEdit22.c) and edit it.

+If you have any questions just contact me over my website https://www.lukasahrens.de/.